Kron4ek/AzerothCore-portable-builds/README.md

 ## Transfer characters

-Do not copy the entire database between different server builds unless you know what you are doing, this will likely break the server (fully or partially).

-To transfer characters, use the `pdump` command.
+To transfer characters between different server builds, use the `pdump` command.

 1. Run the old server build, execute the `pdump write dumpfilename.sql charactername` command, and stop the server
 2. Move `dumpfilename.sql` to the directory of the new server build